CBOT-DT

-CBOT-DT (channel 4) is a CBC Television station in Ottawa, Ontario, Canada.
+CBOT-DT (channel 4) is a CBC Television station in Ottawa, Ontario, Canada, serving the National Capital Region.
 It is part of a twinstick with Ici Radio-Canada Télé station CBOFT-DT (channel 9).
-Both stations share studios at the CBC Ottawa Production Centre on Queen Street (across from the Confederation Line light rail station) in Downtown Ottawa, alongside the main corporate offices of the CBC; CBOT-DT's transmitter is located on the Ryan Tower at Camp Fortune in Chelsea, Quebec, north of Gatineau.
+The two stations share studios at the CBC Ottawa Production Centre on Queen Street (across from the O-Train Line 1 light rail station) in Downtown Ottawa, alongside the main corporate offices of the CBC; CBOT-DT's transmitter is located on the Ryan Tower at Camp Fortune in Chelsea, Quebec, north of Gatineau.

 History

-CBOT went on the air for the first time on June 2, 1953, becoming the third television station in Canada.
+CBOT went on the air for the first time on June 2, 1953 (broadcasting the coronation of the Queen of Canada, Elizabeth II), becoming the third television station in Canada.
 Before the launch of Télévision de Radio-Canada station CBOFT, CBOT aired both English and French-language programs.

 During the late 1970s into the early 1980s, CBOT was known as "CBC 4 Ottawa", and its newscasts were known as CBC 4 News.
 In 1980, CBOT's 6 p.m. newscast was anchored by Ab Douglas, and by Joe Spence at 11:27, following The National.
 During the mid-1980s, the station was known as "CBOT 4", now "CBC Ottawa".